Davide-DD/mastermind/README.md

 It's represented by a single file, **view.vhd**, which contains, among other things, a finite state machine describing the current part of the scene which is being written to the SRAM (see next section for this).

 ### VGA communications
 It's represented by a single master file, **vga_framebuffer**, which instantiates many other modules inside, such as **vga_timing** or **text_controller**, to appropriately manage VGA communications with displays and SRAM read/write access.
 This because, in particular, for this project, we chose to use a framebuffer (represented by the board's SRAM), to comfortably write (in terms of timing) the next scene to be rendered on screen while outputting the current one.
-If you're not familiar with VGA in such low-level terms and you're interested in knowing more, we suggest you to read our files inside **docs** folder or this [webpage](https://eewiki.net/pages/viewpage.action?pageId=15925278)
+If you're not familiar with VGA in such low-level terms and you're interested in knowing more, we suggest you to read our files inside **docs** folder or these webpages (https://eewiki.net/pages/viewpage.action?pageId=15925278, https://en.wikipedia.org/wiki/Framebuffer).

 ## Docs